Inventory & Sales in Detail

 - Export tally receipt — export the piece-level measure details to a file

-- Generate purchase order — quickly create a matching purchase order from the sales order
+- Generate purchase order — sell-driven purchasing: quickly generate a purchase order from the sales order to replenish and offset negative stock (see 1.3 Negative Stock Support & Sell-Driven Purchasing)

 - Print — print using the default template in the Document Editor